 Aird Community Trust (ACT) is a charity created to improve the lives of people who live locally.
-We work with members of the community and other stakeholders to carry out a broad range of social, economic and environmental activities of benefit to the community.
+We work with members of the community and other stakeholders to carry out a broad range of social and environmental activities of benefit to the community.

 The Aird (meaning high place in Gaelic) is the historic name for the Fraser clan lands to the South of the Beauly Firth.
 Our area does not cover the whole of the Aird but does include most of it and particularly the communities of Kirkhill, Bunchrew, Englishton, Lentran, Inchmore, Drumchardine, Newtonhill, Cabrich, and Clunes.